Where your money goes

 Every day we hear incredible stories of how the lives of women and girls are changing for the better.

-With your support in 2022, our work has helped to transform lives - whether that's by helping to alleviate period poverty, distributing life-saving aid in emergencies such as in Ukraine, or training women and girls with skills that help lift them out of poverty.
+With your support in 2023, our work has helped to transform lives - whether that's by helping to alleviate period poverty, distributing life-saving aid in emergencies such as during the Türkiye and Syria earthquake or training women and girls with skills that help lift them out of poverty.

-Here are just a few examples of how your donations helped in 2022.
+Here is an example of how your donations helped in 2023.

 Arrow